opral/monorepo/rfcs/001-foundational-architecture.md

 #### Observations

-1. The sheer variety of syntaxes and formats is confusing.
+1. The sheer variety of syntaxes to express human languages and formats that store them are confusing.
 2. Standardization via Unicode's MessageFormat 2.0 is in its infancy.
 3. Fluent seems to be the most advanced existing system.